Molin-L/RLRC/README.md

-# Reinforcement Learning for Relation Classification from Noisy Data
+# Reinforcement Learning for Relation Classification using BERT from Noisy Data

-This is a Pytorch implementation of the AAAI 2018 paper: "Reinforcement Learning for Relation Classification from Noisy Data".

 ## Reference